Sierra-Alpha/desert/docs/project-report.md

     Considerations of the Installation Config Section](#limitations-and-future-considerations-1)

  - **Security**
-    So much could be written about security here, theres two things to consider, security of the build process and security of the conatainer at runtime, where also connecting to the container over the wire.
+    So much could be written about security here, there's two things to consider, security of the build process and security of the container at runtime, where also connecting to the container over the wire.
 For the build process the use of passwords would mean that any password used at build time would be available to anybody that later pulled the image from Dockerhub.
 For